WolfNuyts/SkribblAI.io/README.md

 3. **Paste it into your browser's developer console** (press F12 or right-click → Inspect → Console tab).
 4. The script will create a floating window in the top-right corner and poll predictions from your local server every 2 seconds.

-### Customizing the Script
-- The script expects the backend to be running locally on port 8000.

 ## Notes
 - Requires a CUDA-capable GPU for best performance (CLIP runs on CUDA by default).
 - Make sure the backend server is running before using the browser script.
-- For development or debugging, you can modify the polling interval or UI in `skribble_script.js`.
+The script expects the backend to be running locally on port 8000.
+- If you enable auto-submit on a very small interval, Skribble.io will kick you.
+- You can add your own words to data/wordlist.txt if you want to be able to guess them.